 Because SAS-based non hard drive devices were not available at the time of development of this controller, support for these devices will be determined as they become available.
-For information on support for non hard drive devices, see the Intel[®] RAID Controller SRCSASPH16I Tested Hardware and Operating System List.
+For information on the SASMF8I support for non hard drive devices, refer to the Intel[®] RAID Controller SASMF8I Tested Hardware and Operating System List.